-A great number of pregnant women with Gestational Diabetes, now with the holy month of Ramadan approaching, are in a dilemma: Should I fast or not?
+Most women with Gestational Diabetes have many concerns.
+Especially when the holy month of Ramadan is approaching.
+All are in a dilemma.
+Should I fast or not?
 A question that repeats itself and that even the latest medical research can’t give a clear answer to it.

-During pregnancy, many physiological changes happen to the body: increased insulin resistance and secretion, and this requires serious evaluation before the beginning of the month of Ramadan, and continuous monitoring during it.
-This is because insulin resistance leads to high blood glucose: and this means high A1C levels which are related to congenital malformations meaning abnormalities and defects that appear in an infant right from birth.
+During pregnancy, many physiological changes happen to the body.
+This includes an increase in insulin resistance and secretion.
+This requires serious evaluation before the beginning of the month of Ramadan, and continuous monitoring during it.
+That is because insulin resistance leads to high blood glucose.
+Meaning high A1C levels which are related to congenital malformations meaning abnormalities and defects that appear in an infant right from birth.

-Therefore, from a medical point of view, pregnant women with gestational diabetes should be strongly advised against fasting during Ramadan.
+Therefore, from a medical point of view, doctors usually strongly advice pregnant women with Gestational Diabetes against fasting for Ramadan.

-From a religious point of view, pregnant women with gestational diabetes are exempt from fasting during the month of Ramadan; however, some women insist on fasting during this month.
+From a religious point of view, pregnant women with gestational diabetes are exempt from fasting during the month of Ramadan.
+However, some women insist on fasting during the holy month.

 In conclusion, the above is just our opinion and any decision you take should be in consultation with both your gynecologist and endocrinologist.